 When Severus had been summoned, he had heard the Dark Lord speaking with the Malfoys.

 "Lucius, the Department of Mysteries experiments on imprisoned lowly Death Eaters.
 There should be about fifty of them housed there.
 Get my servants out before the destruction of the Ministry."

 The boy took hold of two chained wizards and a witch and followed.
 As Severus continued through the chaos, more Death Eaters followed him with their captives.

-Severus walked around Rabastan Lestrange with his face sweaty and bloody.
+Severus walked around Rabastan Lestrange.
 He was pinning down a wizard with his foot while his partner, a witch with dark red hair and a square jaw cursed him.
-She too had a snake pin, though she choose to stay with Rabastan.
+She too had a snake pin, though she chose to stay with Rabastan.